 WorkSafe Victoria and the Victorian Farmers Federation have today released further details in relation to the Victorian Government’s $6 million quad bike safety rebate scheme.

-A man has died after an incident in which the truck he was driving rolled into a quarry at Plumpton, north-west of Melbourne today.
+A man has died after an incident in which he was crushed under a load of steel at a workplace in Wodonga on Thursday morning.